 How Narcolepsy Took 20 Years of My Life

-Once I got into high school, I started to get other health issues as well.
+Once I got into high school, I started to have other health issues as well.
 I had to have my gallbladder taken out at age 15.
-Since having that procedure done, I have been dealing with IBS (irritable bowel syndrome), and still, do to this day.
-Since then I was missing more and more of school.
+Since having that procedure done, I have been dealing with irritable bowel syndrome (IBS) and still do to this day.
+Since then, I missed more and more of school.
 I was getting headaches and saw several doctors for that, but eventually, they told me there was nothing else they could do for me.

 Missing out on my senior year